apache/iotdb/docs/UserGuide/Client/Programming - Native API.md

                        List<List<String>> measurementsList, List<List<String>> valuesList)
   ```

 * Insert a Record，which contains multiple measurement value of a device at a timestamp.
-With type info the server has no need to do type inference, which lead a better performance
+With type info the server has no need to do type inference, which leads a better performance

   ```
   void insertRecord(String deviceId, long time, List<String> measurements,
        List<TSDataType> types, List<Object> values)
   ```

 * Insert multiple Records.
-With type info the server has no need to do type inference, which lead a better performance
+With type info the server has no need to do type inference, which leads a better performance

   ```
   void insertRecords(List<String> deviceIds, List<Long> times,